 A single male with no children, died the day after being discharged from a Baltimore City hospital.
 He had been treated for pneumonia.
 He was released from the hospital and the following day died as a result of fluid buildup in his lungs.
 Attorney Steve Heisler and associate counsel sued the hospital on behalf of the client’s family claiming his client was discharged prematurely, and that the hospital was negligent as a result.
 The case settled for $850,000.00.

-We Only Get Paid if You Win.
+Our Medical Malpractice Lawyer Only Gets Paid if You Win.

 Do you have a claim?
 Find Out.
-Our Maryland medical malpractice attorneys will craft your legal strategy, help address your financial worries, handle the investigation and discovery processes and walk beside you each step of the way.
+Our Baltimore medical malpractice attorneys will craft your legal strategy, help address your financial worries, handle the investigation and discovery processes and walk beside you each step of the way.
 All on a contingency fee basis.
 Contact one of our experienced medical malpractice lawyers today.